aguscout/find-ami/README.md

 Settable variables that are in defaults/main.yml.

 * `instance.tags`: A list of all the tags that want to be searched.
-* `instance.region`: The region in which the AMIs are.
+* `instance.region`: The refion in which the AMIs are.

 ## Example Playbook